sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

   - Manipulate the extracted data schema with [computed methods](doc:computed-field-methods)  like concat, split, and [custom logic](doc:custom-computation) .
   - Get measures of accuracy for LLMs with [confidence scores](doc:confidence), and get overall measures of extraction completeness with [extraction coverage scores](doc:metrics#extraction-coverage)  .

 A field is the basic SenseML query unit for extracting a piece of document data.
 The output of a field is a JSON key-value pair that structures the extracted data.
-SenseML is a key part of the Sensible devops platform.
+SenseML is the basis for Sensible's extraction process.

 Here's a example of a field that extracts a table: